-Mr. Nielsen is a senior counsel in the law firm's Tax and Litigation practices and is located in the San Francisco office.
-He has extensive experience in advising and representing taxpayers, both corporate and individual, at the administrative and judicial levels in various tax disputes.
-He focuses on state and local tax controversy work and has extensive experience in tax litigation at both the trial and appellate levels in California and federal courts.
-His practice includes advising and representing clients at all stages of audits, administrative hearings and court proceedings involving income, franchise, sales and use, property, employment and other taxes.
-Prior to joining the firm in 1990, Mr. Nielsen was a Deputy Attorney General with the State of California Department of Justice Tax Division for 13 years.
-He primarily litigated state tax matters in both state and federal trial courts, courts of appeal and the US Supreme Court.
-He represented the state in over 50 court trials and argued in excess of 30 cases at the appellate level including the California and US Supreme Courts.
+Richard focuses on state and local tax controversy work.
+Prior to joining the firm in 1990, he was a Deputy Attorney General with the California Department of Justice Tax Division for 13 years.
+He primarily litigated state tax matters in both state and federal trial courts, courts of appeal and the U.S. Supreme Court.
+He represented the state in over 50 court trials and argued more than 30 cases at the appellate level including the California and U.S. Supreme Courts.

 “Sales Taxation of Digital Commerce in the United States,” ABA 18th Annual Tax Planning Strategies U.S. and Europe Conference, April 2018, Amsterdam, The Netherlands.

 “California Dreamin' – Handling Property Tax Issues in the Golden State,” COST Property Tax Workshop 2017, September 2017, Oak Brook, IL.